Our Training Program

 The Emory Infant and Child Lab is dedicated to assisting in the education of those interested in the field of child development.
 One of the ways we do this is by providing research assistantships for Emory students.
 Emory students may register for course credit for their research efforts by registering for college course Psyc 499R.
 We welcome resumes and applications throughout the year.
 All registration issues for course 499R are handled by the Psychology Undergraduate Coordinator.

 What Can I Expect as a Research Assistant?

-As part of your research experience, you can expect to be as fully involved in lab research as you want to be!
+In addition to a few required tasks and responsibilities, you can expect to be as fully involved in lab research as you want to be!
 RAs typically help by recruiting research subjects, assisting with our infant and child studies, coding and entering data, helping with our publications, and participating in lab meetings.
-In return, we hope to help you in pursuing your individual career goals, especially if you are interested in psychology, child development, or a related field.
+In return and as part of your research experience, we hope to help you in pursuing your individual career goals, especially if you are interested in psychology, child development, or another related field.

 I am interested in understanding how children's sense of humor develops; in particular this research asks whether there is a link between humor and social understanding in development.
 We are testing children from 3-5 in a situation in which we tell them a story and let them choose among several outcomes, picking the one they find funniest.
 The outcomes of the story allow the children to play a joke on the story's protagonist and vary in how harmful the joke is to him.

 When we see people get hurt often we sympathize with them, but on some occasions we may laugh at them.
 Much of humor is based upon the pains of others: slapstick, pranks, and ridicule all have a clear victim.
 What is it about humor that can transform things like pain and embarrassment into something laughable?